Crystalline phases and devil's staircase in qubit spin ice: Structure factors

 where $M^{\alpha}_{\mathbf{r}}$ is the $\alpha$-component of the spin operator at site $\mathbf{r}$.
 It is customary to calculate the structure factor above for the six vertex models as well.
 In the two-dimensional case, we choose arrows instead of spins so that $M^x=\pm 1$ and $M^y=0$ for a horizontal arrow on a horizontal bond and $M^x=0$ and $M^y=\pm 1$ for a vertical arrow on a vertical bond, following Eq.~(\ref{eq:FPL2Arrows}).
 Furthermore, Eq.~(\ref{eq:FPL2Arrows}) allows us to express the $\tilde{S}(\mathbf{q})$ using the correlation function we defined in Eqs.~(\ref{eq:defCxy}).
 Eventually, we arrive to

 Figure \ref{fig:SQneutron} displays the spin structure factor $\tilde{S}(\mathbf{q})$ for the typical examples shown in Fig.~\ref{fig:SQ}(b).
-As for $S(\mathbf{q})$, Bragg peaks dominate the spin structure factor in the square and the fully flippable phase, and diffuse scattering is seen for the plaquette phase and the disordered RK-point.
-In the RK phase, the pinch points move to $\mathbf{Q}$ values that are now multiples of $2\pi$.
+As for $S(\mathbf{q})$, Bragg peaks dominate the spin structure factor in the square and the fully flippable phase, and diffuse scattering is seen for the plaquette phase and the RK-point.
+In the case of the RK point, the pinch points move to $\mathbf{Q}$ values that are now multiples of $2\pi$.
+The sub-divergent lines of the disordered manifold get a momentum-dependent intensity from the dipolar factor in Eq.~(\ref{eq:defSqneutron}), in addition to the momentum shift.